What is SPF, or Sender Policy Framework?

-SPF Failure occurs when the senders IP address is not found in the SPF record published.
+An SPF failure occurs when the sender's IP address is not found in the SPF record published.
 Failures significantly affect the deliverability of your email as they result in the email being sent to spam or discarded altogether.
 This can be catastrophic for businesses that rely on email to reach customers.

-We will use two examples to explain the difference between SPF hard fail and SPF soft fail.
+We will use two examples to demonstrate the visual difference between both.

 v=spf1 ip4:192.168.0.1 -all

-In the above example the minus “-” in front of “all” at the end of the record) means that any senders not listed in this SPF record should be treated as a "hardfail", ie. they are unauthorised and emails from them should be discarded.
-In this case only the IP address 192.168.0.1 is authorized to send emails.
+In the above example the minus symbol (in front of “all” at the end of the record) means that any senders not listed in this SPF record should be treated as a "hardfail", ie. they are unauthorized, and emails from them should be discarded.
+In this case, only the IP address 192.168.0.1 is authorized to send emails and nothing else.

 v=spf1 include:spf.protection.outlook.com ~all

-In the above example the tilde “~” in front of “all” at the end of the record) means that any servers not listed in this SPF record should be treated as a "softfail", ie. mail can be allowed through but should be tagged as spam or suspicious.
-In this case the include:spf.protection.outook.com authorizes Office 365 to send emails.
+In the above example the tilde symbol (in front of “all” at the end of the record) means that any senders not listed in this SPF record should be treated as a "softfail", ie. mail can be allowed through but should be tagged as spam or suspicious.
+In this case, the include:spf.protection.outook.com mechanism authorizes Microsoft 365 to send emails.
 Any emails originating from different servers should be marked as spam by the receivers.

-However, irrespective of which failure mode you specify, receiving servers are unlikely to honour your requested behaviour.
-To understand why check our SPF and DMARC article below.
+Irrespective of which failure mode you specify in your SPF record, receiving servers are unlikely to honour your requested policy.
+This is because SPF is limited in that:

 It does not require alignment between the domain in the FROM field and the Return-Path address it checks.
 They don't have to match from an SPF perspective.